millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 >>> df2 = pd.DataFrame(data)

 Next, you can do it from a list of lists using column names.
-In this way, every list is a row, however you have to manually set the columns yourself when you initialize the ``DataFrame``\.
+In this way every list is a row, however you have to manually set the columns yourself when you initialize the ``DataFrame``\.

 >>> data = [['Norman', 25, 'New York'],
             ['Kevin', 30, 'Los Angeles'],